-Australia has a large number of alcoholics who do not also abuse other drugs.
-This makes the alcoholic population of Australia a unique resource for researchers studying alcohol's long term effects on the brain.
-Since 1985, the BTRC at the University of Sydney has been developing a "brain bank" of normal and alcoholic human brain tissue.
-The Center is collecting human brain tissue at autopsy from alcoholic, malnourished and control cases having confirmed clinical and pathological diagnoses.
+Australian researchers have worked with a substantial population of individuals affected by alcohol use disorder who do not also abuse other drugs, constituting a unique resource for investigators studying alcohol's long term effects on the brain.
+Since 1985, the BTRC at the University of Sydney has been developing a "brain bank," for which the Center is collecting human brain tissue at autopsy from alcohol-related, malnourished and control cases having confirmed clinical and pathological diagnoses.
 Diagnoses are confirmed by physician interviews, review of hospital medical records, questionnaires to next-of-kin, and from pathology, radiology and neuropsychology reports.

 Investigators interested in alcohol research may submit a request for tissue to the BTRC.
 Brain tissue may be obtained as either fresh-frozen or formalin-fixed samples.

 - Fresh-frozen tissue - At autopsy, one hemisphere is cut into ~10 mm coronal slices and regions of interested dissected; prefrontal cortex, anterior and posterior cingulate cortex, caudate putamen, rostral and caudal thalamus, basal forebrain, hippocampus, amygdala, primary visual cortex, cerebellum, midbrain, pons and medulla.
 All tissue is then frozen and stored at -80 oC.